rA3ka/cake_wallet/README.md

 </div>

 > [!NOTE]
-> This fork adds Anyone by compiling `torch.cpp` against `libanon.so` which is built using [anyone-protocol/anon-android](https://github.com/anyone-protocol/anon-android)
+> This fork adds Anyone Protocol by compiling `torch.cpp` against `libanon.so` which is built using [anyone-protocol/anon-android](https://github.com/anyone-protocol/anon-android)

 # Cake Wallet